Education

 1. Glucose Regulation

-In experimental models, GLP-1 analogs like semaglutide have been observed to enhance glucose-dependent insulin secretion and suppress glucagon release, helping stabilize blood glucose levels
+In experimental models, GLP-1 analogs like semaglutide have been observed to enhance glucose-dependent insulin secretion and suppress glucagon release, observed to influence insulin and glucagon secretion, leading to changes in glucose dynamics in research models.

 [Nauck et al., 1993; Drucker, 2018].